grrr-amsterdam/s3-image-scaler/README.md

 - `/scaled/500x500/foobar.jpg.webp`: this will create a **webp** version of the file `foobar.jpg`, scaled to 500x500.

+## Versions

+This repository uses branches for every major version. `v1.0`, `v2.x`, `v3.x`, etc. New features should be added to the latest version branch.
+Bug fixes should be added to the oldest version branch that is affected.

+When deploying use a tag to pin the version.
+This prevents breaking changes from being deployed automatically.

 ## Installation and deployment

 ### Clone and install